 Hormone testing can help you better understand the underlying cause of your irregular cycles.
 FSH tests, for example, can identify whether or not your irregular cycles are caused in part by your ovaries not working properly.
 On the other hand, PdG tests can help you determine if “weak” ovulation is causing an overall hormone imbalance, leading to irregular cycles.

 Regardless, healthy lifestyle habits like diet changes, exercise, and getting enough sleep can help promote a healthy hormone balance and regular periods.
-The Proov Insight app is designed to provide all-month digital tracking, immediate quantitative results, help interpreting your data, and personalized tips to support your goals.
+The Proov Insight app is designed to provide easy all-month tracking, numerical results, hormone insights, and a personalized action plan to help you reach your goals.
 If you have specific concerns, we recommend consulting your doctor.